koustav-dhar/koustav-dhar/README.md

 - <img src = "https://img.atcoder.jp/assets/atcoder.png" title = "AtCoder" align = "bottom" width = 20 height = 20/> - <a href = "https://atcoder.jp/users/kdjonty31">AtCoder</a>

 <hr>
-<b>Here are some more stuffs about me:</b>

-- 🔭 I’m currently working on improving my Development skills.
-- 👯 I’m looking to collaborate on anything innovative and fascinating.
-- 🤔 I’m looking for help with I don't know really, varies from time to time.
-- 💬 Ask me about Competitive Programming and then it's hard to stop me from talking about it.
-- 📫 How to reach me: koustav.dhar.1922@csju.in
-- ⚡ Fun fact: I waste a hell lot of time.